okteto/create-namespace/README.md

 **Required**  The name of the Okteto namespace to create.

-> Remember that the namespace name must have your github ID as a suffix.
+> Remember that the namespace name must have your github ID as a suffix if you're using Okteto Cloud

+### `share`

+The list users that will have access to the namespace on Okteto.
+Separate them with a comma if you are using more than one.
+You can use either their Okteto username or their email.

 ## Example usage